qq7te/radical-product/src/_training_posts/2022-07-03-innovation-training.md

 ---
 layout: training
 title: Innovation
 description: Build successful products systematically so you iterate less and achieve more.
-You only have 2-3 pivots before you run out of money or momentum - this training helps you use them wisely.
+You only have 2-3 pivots before you run out of money or momentum - this innovation training helps you use them wisely.
 bg: FF1A4D
 copy: If you're building a new product.
 img: /images/idea-svgrepo-com.svg